hpssjellis/pgb-cloud9/README.md

 or google youtube videos " What to do Aafter the hour of code"

+Note: the not-yet-working folder means these programs have not yet been perfected by the student.
+All the programs actually work in a very basic way.

 Sign up for cloud9
 creat new box -- from url